sagarsaxenadev/AndroidDataStoreJetpack/README.md

 # AndroidDataStoreJetpack
-I have used datastore library to store data. you can download the project and learn about implementation of datastore.
+I have used datastore library to store data in this project. you can download the project and learn about the implementation of datastore.
 It's very easy

 Add this in your gradle file
 dependencies {
     // Preferences DataStore